Iamhuzaifasabahuddin/Group37App/README.md

 ```bash
 cd group-37
 ```

 ### Step 2: To change anything in the repository

-* create a local branch using:
+* Create a local branch using:
 ```bash
 git switch -c your-branch-name
 ```
-* After working on your local branch push it to the main branch:
+* After working on your local branch, push it to the main branch:
 ```bash
 git add .
 git commit -a -m "Commit Message"
 git push --set-upstream origin your-branch-name
 ```

-* After Setting **upstream** to the origin branch You can use this as normal:
+* After setting **upstream** to the origin branch You can use this as normal:
 ```bash
 git push origin your-branch-name
 ```

-* Now Youll need to Merge the Commit from your local branch to the main branch:
+* Now you'll need to Merge the Commit from your local branch to the main branch.

-* If you go to **Merge Request** you can use it to merge the commit
+* If you go to **Merge Request** you can use it to merge the commit.

 ### Step 3: Run the application

-## Generating keys
+#### Generating keys
-* You will need to create a new **keys.jsk** file to be able to run the application
+* You will need to create a new **keys.jsk** file to be able to run the application:

 ``` java
 keytool -genkeypair -alias tomcat -keyalg RSA -keystore ./keys.jks